dotnet/docs/docs/core/tutorials/cli-templates-create-template-pack.md

 title: Create a template pack for dotnet new
 description: Learn how to create a csproj file that will build a template pack for the dotnet new command.
 author: adegeo
-ms.date: 12/10/2019
+ms.date: 12/11/2020
 ms.topic: tutorial
 ms.author: adegeo
 ---

 # Tutorial: Create a template pack

-With .NET Core, you can create and deploy templates that generate projects, files, even resources.
+With .NET, you can create and deploy templates that generate projects, files, even resources.
 This tutorial is part three of a series that teaches you how to create, install, and uninstall templates for use with the `dotnet new` command.

 In this part of the series you'll learn how to: